dwp/multichain-review/README.md

 ![](./assets/gov-blockchain.png)

-All of these nodes combined would form a single government blockchain with multiple writers and multiple readers interested in the information.
+All of these nodes combined would form a single government blockchain with multiple writers and readers accessing the information.

 ###The value of mining on a private blockchain
 In public blockchain implementations, it is necessary to enforce diversity in the pool of nodes responsible for building blocks of transactions and adding them to the chain.
 There are numerous approaches for doing this, the most common of which, used by the Bitcoin blockchain, is known as Proof of Work (PoW).
 This works by requiring nodes to solve a cryptographic "puzzle", in simple terms, by repeatedly peforming a hash of the candidate block's contents until the resulting hash meets a given criteria.
 This process is time consuming, computationally expensive, and consequently, costly in real world terms.
 It is this process that is typically referred to as mining.